 - Contacting you and requesting money: Debt collectors can be persistent and persuasive.
 If you don’t intend to pay or communicate with collectors, you can request that they stop contacting you.
 However, that doesn’t prevent them from taking the legal actions listed above.

-Retirement accounts are generally not at risk in a deficiency judgment, but check with a local attorney if you are at risk.
+Retirement accounts are generally not at risk in a deficiency judgment but check with a local attorney to see if you are at risk.
 Collectors might ask you to voluntarily raid your retirement accounts, but you generally are not legally required to do so.
 In some cases, it’s best to keep that money protected in a retirement account.

 Is a Deficiency Judgment Likely?